 money bag dumplings

-Eating lucky foods is tradition during the first three days of Lunar New Year.
-They're symbolic of bringing good fortune, wealth, and longevity.
-Dumplings symbolize wealth because of their ingot shape and these less commonly found money bag (purse) shape, which also bring something special to your holiday table!
-This "Golden Bag" parcel (Thung Thong) is a deep-fried savory snack that is part of the Thai Royal cuisine and is popular in Thailand during Songkran, Thai New Year.
+This "Golden Bag" dumpling (Thung Thong) is also a deep-fried savory snack that is part of the Thai Royal cuisine and is popular in Thailand during Songkran, Thai New Year.

 FOR THE FILLING